ysfchn/git-issues-rss/README.md

 An [Atom XML feed](https://wikipedia.org/wiki/Atom_(web_standard)) API for tracking new issues and comments in a given hosted git repository, which can be pretty useful for seeing what's happening recently in your favorite project.

-The generated feed aims to follow [RFC 4287](https://datatracker.ietf.org/doc/html/rfc4287).
-It is generated on-the-fly without use of databases and queries issues and comments in bulk.
+The generated feed aims to be compatible with [RFC 4287](https://datatracker.ietf.org/doc/html/rfc4287) and with [RFC 5005](https://datatracker.ietf.org/doc/html/rfc5005) for pagination of the feed.
+It is generated on-the-fly without use of databases and it queries issues and comments in bulk.
 Feed entries represent an issue or a comment, comments will have the same title with issues that the comment posted in, but only if issue itself is seen in the feed, which means the generator will avoid sending a HTTP request just for reading a single issue.

 It supports public GitHub repositories and public repositories in Gitea/Forgejo instances.
 See below for usage.